Vyral/mary-peacock-recruiting/_posts/2019-03-14-what-is-our-teams-top-lead-generation-secret.md

 Also, if you have a highly recognized name in your community, your announcement may be of local interest and newsworthy, and therefore well-received.

-There are no hard and fast rules about real estate career announcements. **However, keep in mind that once your announcement has identified you as a “newbie,” you could spend a lot of time, energy and marketing money trying to overcome that impression.**
+There are no hard and fast rules about real estate career announcements. **However, keep in mind that once your announcement has identified you as a “newbie,” you could spend a lot of time, energy, and marketing money trying to overcome that impression.**

 Because of this, I usually recommend a different approach.